lwheelden56/TP200-tools/README.md

 ## test-TP200.py
 - Should print the test sheet to all available printers on the specified network.
 This script is has *not* been tested to see if it works and is just a slight modification of the reboot script.

+## print-TP200.py
+- Print custom text to a single printer.
+Not designed for mass use.

 ## Future Roadmap
 - Would like to make it easier to install and run
 - Consolidation of subnet settings into one file?
+- GUI????